-- 1. Order online at https://www.school24.net.au/ and follow the instructions.
-This can be done prior to the day, or the morning of.
-Our School Registration ID is: 25306963 - 2.
-Order via paper bag in class or at the tuckshop.
+1. Order online by downloading the Qkr!
+App and follow the instructions on the website.

+This can be done prior to the day, or on the morning it is required.

+2. Order via paper bag in class or at the tuckshop.
 Please write your child's name, class, order, price and mark '1st break' or '2nd break' on the paper bag.
 Paper bag orders should be in before the school day and collected by class monitors.